 - Where you have given consent

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 You can request the removal of your details from our marketing systems or update your marketing preferences at any time by contacting: email@example.com.
-GW APARTMENTS LTD will respond to your request within one (1) week.
+GWQ APARTMENTS LTD will respond to your request within one (1) week.
 We will retain your personal data for non-marketing purposes provided we continue to have a lawful basis for doing so.

 Promotional offers from us

 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.
 We call this marketing.